cylentro/LaunchBox/frontend/docs/courses/prompting-101/index.md

 title: Prompting 101 - The Playbook for Everyone
 description: Feeling lost in AI jargon?
 My 'Prompting 101' course is your personal, jargon-free guide to mastering Generative AI, designed specifically for beginners and non-technical users.
 Learn to prompt effectively for real-world productivity and creativity!

+ogTitle: Prompting 101 - The Playbook for Everyone
+ogDescription: Feeling lost in AI jargon?
+My 'Prompting 101' course is your personal, jargon-free guide to mastering Generative AI, designed specifically for beginners and non-technical users.
+Learn to prompt effectively for real-world productivity and creativity!

 hero:
   name: "Prompting 101"
   text: "The Playbook for Everyone"